/

 Stytch requires requests to Stytch services to be encrypted using Transport Layer Security (TLS) using certificates from an established third party certificate authority.
 Sensitive data is encrypted at rest using Advanced Encryption Standard (AES) 256-bit encryption algorithm or better.

-As part of our security program, we conduct internal security tests, third party penetration tests, and respond to reported vulnerabilities from the public.
-Identified vulnerabilities are triaged and mitigated in accordance with contractual requirements and internal service level agreements.
+As part of our security program, we conduct internal security tests, third-party penetration tests, and respond to reported vulnerabilities from the public.
+Identified vulnerabilities are triaged and mitigated in accordance with Stytch policies and procedures, contractual requirements, and internal service level agreements.

 Responsible disclosure program

-Here at Stytch, we take the security of our user’s data and of our services seriously.
+We take the security of our users’ data and our services seriously.
 As such, we encourage responsible security research on Stytch services and products.
 If you believe you’ve discovered a potential vulnerability, please let us know by emailing us at security@stytch.com.
 We will acknowledge your email within 2 business days.
 As public disclosures of a security vulnerability could put the entire Stytch community at risk, we ask that you keep such potential vulnerabilities confidential until we are able to address them.
-We aim to resolve critical issues within 30 days of disclosure.
-Please make a good faith effort to avoid violating privacy, destroying data, or interrupting or degrading the Stytch service.
+Please make a good faith effort to avoid violating privacy, destroying data, or interrupting or degrading the Stytch services.
 Please only interact with accounts you own or for which you have explicit permission from the account holder.
 While researching, please refrain from:

 • Distributed Denial of Service (DDoS)